AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

   ```

-## Configuring the mobile application with Android {#configuring-the-mobile-application-in-adobe-campaign}
+## Configuring the mobile application with Android {#configuring-the-mobile-application-android}

 ### Step 1: Installing the package {#installing-package-android}